 Data Choices, Access and Correction

 Email — All communication by email is user initiated.
-You as the user chooses what kind of data you share with me.
+You as the user chooses what kind of data you share with the Service.

-Application Data — If you no longer want to use one of our apps and would like to delete all associated Application Data then delete the application from your device and any application data stored in iCloud.
-As we do not have access to your application data, we cannot do this for you.
+Application Data — If you no longer want to use the Service and would like to delete all associated Application Data then delete the application from your device and any application data stored in iCloud.
+As the Service do not have access to your application data, the Service cannot do this for you.

 Data Access and Correction

-If you believe we are storing information that you would like access to or information corrected, please contact me.
+If you believe the Service is storing information that you would like access to or information corrected, please contact me.

-Our websites/apps are not for use by children under 13 and we do not knowingly collect personal information from children under 13.
-If we learn that we have collected personal information of a child under 13, we will delete such information.
+The Service are not for use by children under 13 and the Service do not knowingly collect personal information from children under 13.
+If the Service learn that the Service have collected personal information of a child under 13, the Service will delete such information.

-If Lighthouse16, or substantially all of its assets, we are acquired, or in the unlikely event that Lighthouse16 goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
-You acknowledge that such transfers may occur, and that any acquirer of Lighthouse16 may continue to use your personal information as set forth in this policy.
+If the Service, or substantially all of its assets, the Service are acquired, or in the unlikely event that the Service goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
+You acknowledge that such transfers may occur, and that any acquirer of the Service may continue to use your personal information as set forth in this policy.

-Please contact me if you have any questions about our data collection or privacy policies.
-We will be more than happy to discuss them with you.
+Please contact me if you have any questions about the Service's data collection or privacy policies.
+I will be more than happy to discuss them with you.